JoururiChan/pcthmon/FEATURES.md

 * Sunflora is Grass/Fire.
 * Politoed is Water/Grass.
 * CMomiji is Normal/Ground.
-* Electivire is Electric/Fighting.
+* THatate is Electric/Fighting.
-* Magmortar is Fire/Fighting.
+* CSunny is Fire/Fighting.
-* Rhyperior is Steel/Rock.
+* CHatate is Steel/Rock.
-* Mismagius is Ghost/Fairy.
+* AMurasa is Ghost/Fairy.

 ### Moves